Urban evolution of Addis Ababa: During Italian occupation

-Shortly after an occupation, the Italian government ordered to build beautified capital city with new master plan prepared by seven architects: Marcello Piacentini, Alessandro Bianchi, Enrico Del Debbio, Giuseppe Vaccaro, Le Corbusier, Ignazio Guidi and Cesare Valle.
-Initially contradictory and different ideas, the plan was expected to focus on general architectural plan for the city.
+Shortly after their occupation began, the Italian government ordered that a beautified capital city be built according to a new master plan prepared by seven architects: Marcello Piacentini, Alessandro Bianchi, Enrico Del Debbio, Giuseppe Vaccaro, Le Corbusier, Ignazio Guidi and Cesare Valle.
+Initially contradictory and different ideas, the plan was expected to focus on the general architectural plan for the city.
 The Le Corbusier guideline sketch and Guidi and Valle's proposal were set as notable plans.

 Le Corbusier sketch

 During an invitation of Mussolini, French-Swiss architect Le Corbusier proposed his master plan based on his 1933–1933 concept of Radiant City.
 He conceived the city with monumental structure traversed by grand boulevard across the city from north to south.
 With intention of colonial city, the plan segregated neighborhoods into the native and European sectors.

 In contrast, Le Corbusier plan approach would be general guide to bring the city in new urban form.
 He postulated positioning military headquarter in the center of the city and traffic square in front of it, i.e this would be colonial city with an instrument of work, command center and the seat of government.
 The sketch also demonstrated Addis Ababa as a green city by linking every sector of green area.
 This plan's activity strictly bounded in zone system from north to south.
 The native residential quarter was located in the east side of wide boulevard whereas the Europeans was in the opposite one.

 One of difference between Radiant City and his new master plan of Addis Ababa was Addis Ababa's master plan utilize public square rather than traffic square used set for public use.
 The public square of European area was conjoined to the main boulevard (at quadrangle of the Ethiopian National Bank, Ethiopia Hotel and National Theatre) while the native square proposed on the side of native sector.
 This, the square should allocated aside for public gatherings, churches, theatres, and municipal buildings.
 Le Corbusier did not take the topography of Addis Ababa into account since the monumental city is not flat terrain with full of water bodies, which ultimately declined by Italian authority indeed it was splendid master plan.